bufbuild-ru/docs/docs/protovalidate/quickstart/grpc-java/index.md

 ### Add a Protovalidate interceptor

 The `buf-examples` repository provides a sample `ValidationInterceptor` class, a gRPC `ServerInterceptor` that's ready to use with Protovalidate.
 It inspects requests, runs Protovalidate, and returns a gRPC `INVALID_ARGUMENT` status on failure.
-Validation failure responses use the same response format as the Connect RPC [Protovalidate interceptor](https://github.com/connectrpc/validate-go/).Follow these steps to begin enforcing Protovalidate rules:
+Validation failure responses use the same response format as the Connect RPC [Protovalidate interceptor](https://github.com/connectrpc/validate-go/).

+Follow these steps to begin enforcing Protovalidate rules:

 1. In your first console window, use `Ctrl-c` to stop your server.
 2. In `InvoiceServer`, add necessary imports: